-- d.
-MS8 Health Risk Assessment. - 3.
-ICC assessments will identify the physical, behavioral, oral, and social needs of a member. - 4.
-The member, member's representative, provider, including Home and Community Based Service (HCBS) provider, other medical professional serving the member, or the member's Oregon Health Plan (OHP) long term services and supports (LTSS) CM may refer or self-refer the member for a health risk screening, conducted under and in accordance with OAR 410-141-3865, for intensive care coordination (ICC) services. - a.
-UHA identifies member(s) needing ICC through the health risk assessments; - i.
+- c.
+MS8 Health Risk Assessment - 4.
+ICC assessments identify the physical, behavioral, oral, and social needs of a member.
+UHA provides coordination and appropriate referral to ICC to ensure that member's rights are met and there is post- discharge support including discharges from the Oregon State Hospital (OSH). - 5.
+The member, member's representative, provider, including Home and Community Based Service (HCBS) provider, other medical professional serving the member, or the member's Oregon Health Plan (OHP) long term services and supports (LTSS) CM may refer or self-refer the member for a health risk screening, conducted under and in accordance with OAR 410-141-3865, for ICC services. - a.
+UHA identifies member(s) needing ICC through the health risk assessments, Prior Authorization (PA) review, and customized automation in Arcadia; - i.
 Health risk assessments surveys are mailed out to all new members. - 1.
-The initial health risk screening will include questions that indicate risk and need for sooner assessment of special/intensive health care needs OAR 410-141-3870(4) (fka 410-141-3170(5)). - 2.
+The initial health risk screening will include questions that indicate risk and need for sooner assessment of special/intensive health care needs OAR 410-141-3870(4). - 2.
 All members of prioritized populations will be automatically assessed for ICC services within 10 calendar days of completion of the health risk screening, or sooner if required by their health condition.
-Children who are members of a prioritized population shall be provided behavioral health services according to presenting needs. - b.
+Children who are members of a prioritized population shall be provided behavioral health services according to presenting needs. - ii.
+When a PA is submitted for a member, the appropriate Coordinator is notified that the member is experiencing a health event that may require coordination.
+The coordinator will reach-out to the member to inform them of care coordination services and offer to conduct an assessment and care plan.
+If the member agrees, they will be enrolled in the appropriate care coordination program based on their assessed needs and the members choice. - iii.
+Arcadia automation identifies members of the prioritized population through claims, diagnosis and eligibility rate group. - b.
 Members eligible for ICC (prioritized population) will be assigned a Case Management (CM) Coordinator or Behavioral Health (BH) Coordinator. - i.
 CM Coordinator or BH Coordinator assignments will be made within three (3) business days of determining a member is eligible for ICC services. - ii.
-If a member is in a condition-specific program at the time they are determined eligible for ICC services, or enters a condition specific program while receiving ICC services, then UHA will appoint the CM Coordinator of the condition-specific program as the CM Coordinator or BH Coordinator for the member while the member is in the condition-specific program.
-After a member transitions from the condition-specific program, UHA will reassess the member within seven (7) days of the transition and assign a new CM Coordinator or BH Care Coordinator with three (3) business days of the completion of the ICC reassessment. - 1.
-UHA will notify members of their ICC status by at least two (2) means of communication within five (5) business days following the completion of the ICC assessment.
+If a member is in a condition-specific program at the time they are determined eligible for ICC services, or enters a condition specific program while receiving ICC services, then UHA will appoint the CM Coordinator of the condition-specific program as the CM or BH Coordinator for the member while the member is in the condition-specific program.
+After a member transitions from the condition-specific program, UHA will reassess the member within seven (7) days of the transition and assign a new CM Coordinator or BH Coordinator with three (3) business days of the completion of the ICC reassessment.

-ALTERNATION OF THE PROPERTY OF Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE diluter.
+Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5/20/21, 2/24/22